sean-clayton/two-swords/two-swords.typ

 considered an act of lunacy, for the threat of danger lurks freely in the wilderness.

-#emph[#title] is a dark fantasy expansion for the Cairn role-playing game.
+#emph[#title] is a dark fantasy expansion for the Cairn adventure game.
+Inside
-Inside you will find new character creation options, magical spells, powerful artefacts, deadly monsters, warden advice, a new setting and region to explore, and more to make your game of Cairn come alive and evoke the feeling of a gray and unfair world.
+you will find new character creation options, magical spells, powerful artefacts, deadly monsters, warden advice, a new setting and region to explore, and more to make your game of Cairn come alive and evoke the feeling of a gray and unfair world.
 Additionally, while the content within is certainly compatible